Pump up your recruiting with wellness programs benefits

 - Get coworkers to join together as compatriots working toward a common goal

-How do you get the most bang from your employee wellness budget?
-The Transamerica Center for Health Studies’ report, From Evidence to Practice: Workplace Wellness that Works, is a good place to find reliable suggestions that are free or low-cost for improving employee health, Goetzel says.
+How do you get the most bang from your budget for wellness programs benefits for your employees?
+The Transamerica Center for Health Studies’ report, From Evidence to Practice: Workplace Wellness that Works, provides useful insights on how to design a successful wellness program.

 Tools and checklists alone won’t create a healthy workplace.
-Wellness programs succeed when they’re:
+Instead, wellness programs succeed when they’re:

 - Tailored to an organization’s culture